 Deborah Temkin, PhD, is a recognized leader in the fields of school climate, school safety, and school health.
-As the senior director of Child Trends’ education program area, Dr. Temkin works to identify the policies, programs, and practices that improve conditions for learning so all students can thrive.
+Dr. Temkin aims to use quality research to inform policy and practice to improve conditions for learning so that all students can thrive.
+Versed in the latest evaluation and statistical methodology, Dr. Temkin has extensive experience conducting research as well as compiling and translating research for policymakers and the general public.
 She is frequently called upon to provide her expertise, including through testimony to the Senate Homeland Security and Government Affairs Committee and through media interviews with The Washington Post, Politico, CNN, Education Week, U.S. News and World Report, USA Today, the 74 Million, and other publications.

 Dr. Temkin has also led several large-scale, school-based evaluations including: a $3.8 million four-year evaluation of the Safe School Certification Program in DC public and public charter schools funded by the National Institute of Justice’s Comprehensive School Safety Initiative; a multi-year evaluation of school start time changes funded by the Robert Wood Johnson Foundation; and a retrospective evaluation of the DC Healthy Schools Act under contract with the DC Office of the State Superintendent of Education.
 With funding from the Arcus Foundation, Dr. Temkin also led a study to develop and validate measures of sexual orientation and gender identity for use with middle and high school students.
 She also serves as a senior advisor to Child Trends’ work on the U.S. Department of Education’s National Center for Safe Supportive Learning Environments, the Title IV Part-A Technical Assistance Center, and the CDC’s Leadership Exchange for Adolescent Health Promotion.